 Encryption and Security

 As data is often stored in multiple locations, such as on-premises and in the cloud, it’s critical that backup software includes robust security features.
 Encryption ensures that even if backup data is accessed by unauthorised individuals, it cannot be read.
-Backup software should also have secure access controls and follow best practices for data handling to prevent unauthorised access.
+Should also have secure access controls and follow best practices for data handling to prevent unauthorised access.

 Cloud Integration